Parimatch1/SV-Guides-Revamped/Session Overview.md

 # **Spectator Information**

-* Community Advisory Council with EHR, Prison Commissioner+, Respected Inmate, and Certified High Rank can spectate without permission.
+* Community Advisory Council with EHR can spectate without permission.
+* Prison Commissioner+ can spectate without permission.
+* Respected Inmate can spectate without permission.
+* Certified High Rank can spectate without permission.
 * GA Head Administrator+ can spectate shifts and trainings without permission.
 * GA Game Administrator+ can spectate shifts without permission.
 * OC can spectate shifts and trainings with the host's permission.